netson/l4gettext/readme.md

 **NOTE**: *Running the l4gettext:extract command extracts all language messages from compiled templates AND php files in the views folder.*

-The extract command creates a .po file in the output directory if translatable strings are found.
+The extract command creates a .pot file in the output directory if translatable strings are found.
 Please use the POEdit tool (link at bottom) to open this file.
 Once you enter your translation string(s) in poedit, hit the save button.
 This will automatically generate the compiled/indexed version of the translation file .mo.
 Place this compiled .mo file in the appropriate locale folder (ex: app/locale/en_GB/LC_MESSAGES/messages.mo).
 Note that gettext is extremely finicky when it comes to folder conventions!

+**IMPORTANT**:
+*Every time you run the extract command, a brand new .pot file is generated in the storage/l4gettext folder.
+So, if you already have translations entered for a few of the strings, DO NOT run extract again as this will create a fresh .pot file overwriting your edits.
+POEdit makes managing your .pot files very easy.
+For updating your pot file (in case you made last minute additions/changes to your templates), enter the paths to BOTH your "app/views" and "app/storage/gettext" folders in the POEdit "catalog properties"/"source paths" dialog.
+Then, click on the "Update" button on the (POEdit) toolbar to merge in the updates.*

 ## Supported locales